DrkWithT/My-First-Rust-Interpreter/docs/Runtime.md

     - Caller's return address
     - Callee arguments
     - Caller's old rbp
+    - Optional "self" reference to the callee's object.
   - The value stack contains data.
   - Variables become stack values offset from a base position from a call frame.
   - Planned: GC or ref-counting for chunky objects